-Outreach Case Management - the Street Outreach Case Management program was implemented in 2018.
+Outreach Case Management - The Street Outreach Case Management program was implemented in 2018.
 The Outreach staff primarily work in the community providing food, clothing, connection to area providers, and transportation.
-The Outreach Case Manager worked to establish a strong relationship and line of communication to provide basic living needs, but with the intention to address the factors contributing to homelessness.
-Outreach Case Manager introduced support, information sharing, crisis management, and advocacy and education on pertinent services.
+The Outreach Case Manager works to establish a strong relationship and line of communication to provide basic living needs, but with the intention to address the factors contributing to homelessness.
+Outreach Case Manager introduces support, information sharing, crisis management, and advocacy and education on pertinent services.
 As appropriate, Outreach staff will bring a person or persons to the Agency to meet with Case Management or Social Work staff.

-Medical Services - Due to COVID-19 restrictions Ellis Medical Center's Resident Doctors were not on-site.
-Agency Licensed Clinical Social Workers and Psychiatric Nurse Practitioner triaged the need and proceeded appropriately.
-This service was offered to Bethesda House guests, residents, and individuals who walked-in from the community.
+Medical Services - Agency Licensed Clinical Social Workers, Medical Care - RN staff, and Psychiatric Nurse Practitioner triage the need and proceed appropriately.
+The Ellis Medical Center's Residency Program Doctors return and work on-site two afternoons a month to work with the clients who were referred for engagement and treatment.
+This service is offered to Bethesda House guests, residents, and individuals who walked-in from the community.

-Psychiatric Nurse Practitioner - The Bethesda House PNP Program provides Psychiatric services onsite twice a week.
+Psychiatric Nurse Practitioner - The Bethesda House PNP Program provides Psychiatric services on-site twice a week.
 Those referred to the PNP Program will also meet with a Social Worker who screens for services and provides a comprehensive treatment plan.
 The PNP will complete a thorough Psychiatric evaluation and provide treatment as appropriate.
 Social Work staff work with the PNP to assist in connecting to additional services and provide case management and consistent supportive counseling.

 Health Home - Bethesda House became a Care Management Agency in 2019.
 The Program's Care Coordinators provide case management services and work diligently to connect clients to medical and mental health services while addressing Social Determinants of Health.

 The Health Home staff work closely with the Case Management and Social Work departments and coordinates closely with community providers.
 Bethesda House has committed resources such as transport services in order to maximize the positive impact of the program.